ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The DOM is the object (web page) that is instanted with all the code files that make up a web page.
+Developers can interact with this object to dynamically change its attributes based on the user's interaction with the page.
 <!-- your answer ends here -->

 ## Question 6